kerspoon/goalachievement/app/articles/literature-review.md

 title: How to do a quick literature review
 ---

 Here is my method for a quick (one-three day) literature review on a specific topic.
 It assumes you already know the area but are looking for the cutting edge.
-If you are not at that then I would look for (in vague order of simplicity):
+If you are not at that stage yet then I would look for (in vague order of simplicity):

 1. Wikipedia articles,
 1. Recent section(s) of a field-specific encyclopedia.
 For example "The Routledge Encyclopedia of X".
 "Compendium of X".
 "The Cambridge Companion to X", "Oxford Handbook of X".
 1. Read or skim-read an entry-level university textbook on the subject.
 Search the leading universities reading lists for recommendations.
 1. Find scholarly review (or 'survey') articles on my chosen topic from the past five years (the more recent, the better).

+Once you have a good overview and understand of the general topic you can being to answer specific questions.

-1. Gather a set of search terms trying to keep them as specific as possible.
-Based on a variety of searches download about 30 papers from IEEEexplore and google scholar based upon titles and names.
+To start gather a set of search terms trying to keep them as specific as possible.
+Based on a variety of searches download about 30 papers from and google scholar based upon titles and names.
 Read the abstract of each just to see if it is relevant, discard those that are not.

 From here I read the title and abstract again to make sure I understand their basic premise.
 Next I read the references, I'm looking for names, institutions and specific entries that come up a lot or seem very pertinent.
 I keep a log of any common ones I find.
 I'm also looking for the terminology used in the titles in the references, again logging the best key phrases (I'll come back to this).

 The purpose of this is to understand where this work fits relative to its peers and to find even better papers.

-The note file will contain:
+The notes file will contain:

 - key terms (e.g. the literature uses "affective neuroscience" instead of "science of emotion")
 - key researchers (e.g. J.Slootweg)